 Ongoing relationships with teachers, the close personal attention given to students by specialist staff, and a well-structured system of pastoral care, mean that our knowledge of each student's abilities and aptitudes is exceptional.
 This enables us to provide all students with personalised academic and pastoral support which is a key ingredient in their high levels of achievement.

 Much important learning is 'caught' during our formative years as we learn how to act in different situations from role models.
-However, much can also be taught, beyond the traditional academic subjects.
+However, much can also be taught, beyond traditional academic subjects.

 Personal, Social, Health and Citizenship Education (PSHCE) is an important part of our taught curriculum right across the school.
 The PSHCE programmes explore different themes that aim to proactively prepare children and young people for challenges that they are likely to face at their age and stage of development.
 Topics range from positive relationships to healthy eating, to managing schoolwork, to managing a budget; classes are often complemented by year-group and school assemblies and visits from outside speakers.
 In the Junior School, PSHCE lessons are known as 'Impact Hour' and in the Senior School as 'Lifeskills'.